Hidden-Histories/Public-Resources/documentation/UsingPorPOIseWithAR-vos.md

 ![AR-vos_layers](images/AR-vos_layers.png)

 .
+### How does AR-vos know what sort of AR each layer will provide?

 Please open each layer in a separate window and arrange them side by side, as in the image below.
 - Note that the **form** for the three layers looks exactly alike (they just vary in the content and the POIs listed).